Covid-19 vaccinations in Somerset

 Who are we vaccinating?

 If you already have an appointment over the coming weeks, whether for your first or second dose, it’s really important that you attend it as planned.
 If we need to make any changes to appointments, we will contact you directly.

-Please be aware that over the next few weeks operating days and times at our vaccination sites will flex up and down in line with vaccine supply and bookings, following the JCVI guidance on priority cohorts and when to administer second doses.
+Please be aware that some operating days and times at our vaccination sites will flex up and down in line with vaccine supply and bookings, following the JCVI guidance on priority cohorts and when to administer second doses.
 A small number of appointments may also be rescheduled to alternative days.

 Vaccinations are currently being delivered through:

 - large vaccination centres located at Taunton Racecourse and the Bath and West Showground